NovelaNeuro/rec_to_nwb/README.md

 7. Double check if there is enough disc space.

 8. Run processing (generation may take from mins to even hours and it depends on the size of experiment datasets).
-9. `lfdatamigration.log` constains useful information about processing phases as well as all of the exceptions and errors.
+9. `lfdatamigration.log` contains useful information about processing phases as well as all of the exceptions and errors.
 10. Example structure of preprocessed experiment data
    ```bash
    |-- beans